-The excellent catalytic activities and stabilities of one-dimensional (1D) AgPt alloy nanostructure have been well reported toward oxygen reduction reaction (ORR).
-However, their real application in proton exchange membrane fuel cells (PEMFCs) is still highly challenging due to the large difficulties with their preparation and fabrication into practical electrodes.
-By a facile self-growth assisted reduction method, ultrathin single-crystal AgPt alloy nanorods (NRs) with a diameter of 3-4 nm are uniformly grown on carbon support through a finely controlled ion reduction process tuning the nucleation and growth of Pt and Ag.
-Enhanced power performance is successfully demonstrated in single-cell test.
-With 50 at% Ag, the AgPt NR/C electrode shows 1.16-fold power density and 1.22-fold mass activity over the Pt NR/C electrode, and 1.14 and 1.51-fold to the commercial Pt/C electrode, respectively.
-Comparable durability is also established in fuel cells by using the accelerated degradation test despite Ag is included.
+The excellent catalytic activities and stability of one-dimensional (1D) AgPt alloy nanostructures have been well reported toward the oxygen reduction reaction (ORR).
+However, their real application in proton exchange membrane fuel cells (PEMFCs) is still highly challenging due to the great difficulties in their preparation and fabrication into practical electrodes.
+By a facile self-growth assisted reduction method, ultrathin single-crystal AgPt alloy nanorods (NRs) with a diameter of 3–4 nm are uniformly grown on a carbon support through a finely controlled ion reduction process tuning the nucleation and growth of Pt and Ag.
+Enhanced power performance is successfully demonstrated in the single-cell test.
+With 50 at% Ag, the AgPt NR/C electrode shows 1.16-fold power density and 1.22-fold mass activity compared to the Pt NR/C electrode, and 1.14 and 1.51-fold compared to the commercial Pt/C electrode, respectively.
+Comparable durability is also established in fuel cells by using the accelerated degradation test, although Ag is included.